 3. Helping older children to understand what is about to happen.
 I like this book.

-Firstly, you will need to condition some ‘comfort replacements’ before doing anything else.
+Once you have optimised everything to do with sleep, your next step is to work with conditioning some ‘comfort replacements’ before doing anything else.
 Allow four weeks of adding in sleep cues (see below) to allow your child to become conditioned to them.
 The aim of these ‘comfort replacements’ is for your child to take comfort and security from them at night – both in going to sleep initially and when they wake.

 Once conditioned, these sleep cues should be present at the onset of sleep and ideally all night (meaning when the child awakes in the night their comforters are present to allow them to fall back to sleep without parental assistance).